Things to Do in Japan in June

-After the rains have passed, Japan’s inter-mountain forests and other green spaces are magical.
+After the rains have passed, Japan’s medium-altitude mountain forests and other green spaces are magical.
 The rainy season goes hand in hand with the presence of mosses, which, when saturated with water, display the most beautiful shades of green.
 Be careful: It is quite possible to encounter snakes in the gardens of Japan’s temples and shrines.

 Below is a list of Japanese seasonal attractions and events in June: